The Car Logbook Method is a good way to track your car expenses and claim them on your tax return (to increase your tax refund)

 And although it takes a bit of patience to get going, it’s only one recording period for every five years, so overall the car log book is really quite convenient to use.

-Up to 2015, claiming work-related car expenses was done via one of four different methods to calculate your car expenses.
-Starting with your 2016 tax return (for the income period starting 1 July 2015), the old “1/3 expenses” and “12% cost” methods are no longer available.
+Previously, claiming work-related car expenses was done via one of four different methods to calculate your car expenses.
+Now, the old “1/3 expenses” and “12% cost” methods are no longer available.
 There will be only two methods to calculate car expenses: The “cents per kilometre method” or the “log book method”.

 If you have used the cents per kilometre method in the past, you may become disadvantaged under the new ATO changes.
 The cents per kilometre rate is now fixed at 66c per kilometre for all vehicles.
 That means if you use a large vehicle and use it a lot, you could really lose out.